Skip to content

 Decolonising Peace Education in Africa

-GICC (Global Inequality and Climate Change) is a 7-month collaborative project between researchers, the Geographical Association and teachers in Cameroon, funded by the ESRC.
+GICC was a 7-month collaborative project between researchers, the Geographical Association and teachers in Cameroon, funded by the ESRC.
 The project is led by Dr Melis Cin, Senior Lecturer in Education and Social Justice in the Department of Educational Research at the University of Lancaster, in partnership with the Open University (Professor Parvati Raghuram) and the University of Aberdeen (Dr Manu Lekunze).

 Embedding and Enabling Creative Economy in Marginalised Societies: Creative Skills for Peace

-A new Arts and Humanities Research Council project, Embedding and Enabling Creative Economy in Marginalised Societies: Creative Skills for Peace, is aiming to enhance human resource capacity through upskilling young artists for sustainable peace economy.
-This project is being conducted in collaboration with the Open University – UK (Parvati Raghuram), University of South Africa (Ashley Gunter) and the Midlands State University, Zimbabwe (Tendayi Marovah).
+The Arts and Humanities Research Council project, Embedding and Enabling Creative Economy in Marginalised Societies: Creative Skills for Peace, aimed to enhance human resource capacity through upskilling young artists for sustainable peace economy.
+This project was conducted in collaboration with the Open University – UK (Parvati Raghuram), University of South Africa (Ashley Gunter) and the Midlands State University, Zimbabwe (Tendayi Marovah).

 The Abuja Peace Clubs Project (Nigeria)